How to get a plumber license in New Jersey

-To work as a master plumber in the state of New Jersey, you must have a license issued by the State Board of Examiners of Master Plumbers.2 The state defines a master plumber as someone who has “the qualifications, training, experience and technical knowledge necessary to properly plan, lay out, install and repair plumbing apparatus and equipment and to supervise others in the performance of such work.”3
+To work as a master plumber in the state of New Jersey, you must have a license issued by the State Board of Examiners of Master Plumbers.
+The state defines a master plumber as someone who has “the qualifications, training, experience and technical knowledge necessary to plan properly, lay out, install and repair plumbing apparatus and equipment and to supervise others in the performance of such work.”

 Apprentice and journeyman plumbers in New Jersey do not need to obtain licenses to work.
 However, they must apply for registration:

 You must register with the U.S. Department of Labor, Office of Apprenticeship and obtain sponsorship for your plumbing apprenticeship from an employer.

 You must register with the New Jersey Division of Consumer Affairs and submit a form that certifies your previous work experience.

 The State Board provides specific instructions on how to get a master plumber license in New Jersey.
 First, you must submit your New Jersey plumber license application along with an application fee of $100 and a passport-style photograph.

 Upon approval of your initial application, you must schedule your licensing exam.
 The master plumber exam consists of three parts: a plumbing trade section, a business and law section, and a practical section.
-You must score at least 70% on each section in order to pass.4
+You must score at least 70% on each section in order to pass.

 New Jersey plumbers license requirements

 You must be at least 21 years old to apply for a New Jersey master plumber license.
 In addition, you must meet one of the following plumbing work experience requirements:

 - Completion of a four-year, approved apprenticeship program and one year (at least 1,200 hours) of practical, hands-on experience as a journeyman plumber in New Jersey.